sktarab4/Spotify_Data_Analysis/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
 This project focuses on analyzing a Spotify dataset containing various attributes of tracks, albums, and artists using SQL.
 It involves the complete process of normalizing a denormalized dataset, executing SQL queries of varying complexity (from basic to advanced), and optimizing query performance.
-The main objectives are to enhance SQL proficiency and extract meaningful insights from the dataset.
+The main objective is to enhance SQL proficiency and extract meaningful insights from the dataset.

 ## Objective
 - Normalize a denormalized Spotify dataset into an optimized relational structure.